Dual Diagnosis Treatment Fairmont, WV

 Greenbriar Treatment Center Waynesburg Ltr - 28.2 miles from Fairmont, WV

-Greenbriar Treatment Center Waynesburg Ltr is a dual-diagnosis treatment center in Waynesburg, PA that provides treatment for drug or alcohol use and mental health disorders that include major depressive disorder as well as schizoid personality disorder.
+Greenbriar Treatment Center Waynesburg Ltr is a dual diagnosis treatment center in Waynesburg, PA that offers treatment services for mental health and substance use disorders that include panic disorder as well as avoidant personality disorder.

 Address: 350 Bonar Avenue, Waynesburg, PA 15370 in Greene County